netascode/nac-branch/docs/Readme.md

 Support for PoE on switch ports may be needed when connecting wireless LAN (WLAN) APs, IP phones, surveillance cameras, and other devices to the switch.
 Both models support 802.3at / PoE+ (Type 2) which can supply up to 30W per port up to the total power budget for PoE devices of the switch.
 The total power budget for PoE devices depends on the number of power supplies installed within the switch, as well as the power rating of the individual power supplies (715 Watts AC vs. 1100 Watts AC), as shown in the table above.

-When a C9300L Series switch is managed by the Cisco Cloud (formerly known as the Meraki Cloud), the switch ports (or port_ids as they are referred to in the YAML configuration files within this repository) on the switch begin with port/port_id 1, and proceed up to the last port/port_id of the switch, including the uplinks which are typically the highest port/port_id numbers (25-29, 49-52, etc.).
+When a C9300L Series switch is managed by the Cisco Cloud (formerly known as the Meraki Cloud), the switch ports (or port_ids as they are referred to in the YAML configuration files within this repository) on the switch begin with port / port_id 1, and proceed up to the last port/port_id of the switch, including the uplinks which are typically the highest port / port_id numbers (25-29, 49-52, etc.).
 This is unlike switch configurations in traditional IOS-XE platforms, where the port numbering reflects the position of the switch in the switch stack, the module within the switch, and the port position on the switch.
 For instance, the first switch uplink port of a standalone IOS-XE switch would be referred to as port GigabitEthernet 1/1/1.

 The link speed (10 Mbps, 100 Mbps, 1 Gbps, and/or 10 Gbps) and duplex (full or half) of the Ethernet ports on the MX security appliance and the C9300L Series switch must match for the uplink to come up active.
 A best practice is to leave the link speed for auto-negotiation of speed and duplex.